aws/aws-lc/SANDBOXING.md

 state, though note the configured page will be inherited across privilege transitions.

+### Snapsafe protection

+Similar considerations to fork protection.
+The Snapsafe protection implementation maps a page that can trip sandboxes.

 ## C and C++ standard library

 BoringSSL depends on the C and C++ standard libraries which, themselves, do not